Non-vanishing for cubic Hecke $L$-functions: Introduction

 Upper bounds for all moments of $\zeta(1/2+it)$ were established under GRH in a seminal paper of Soundararajan \cite{Sou2}, and later refined by Harper \cite{Har}.
 Lester and Radziwi{\l\l} further developed these ideas to provide upper bounds on all mollified moments for $L$-functions attached to quadratic twists of modular forms.
 We would like to highlight that a substantial part of the recent literature on mollified moments and non-vanishing results for $L$-functions associated with cubic characters, in both the number field case \cite{GY,GZ2} and the function field case \cite{DFL}, are owed to the circle of ideas in \cite{Sou2,Har,LR}.
 In this paper we adopt a new line of attack, see \cref{hlsketch} for more details.

 In a different direction, Balasubramanian and Murty \cite{BalMu} proved that $L(1/2,\chi) \neq 0 $ for a small proportion of primitive Dirichlet characters $\chi \pmod{q}$ (a unitary family), with $q \in \mathbb{Z}$ a large prime modulus.
 Iwaniec and Sarnak \cite{IS} improved this proportion to $1/3$ using the method of mollified moments.
+The proportion of non-vanishing for this family was later improved by Khan, Mili\'{c}evi\'{c}, and Ngo \cite{KMN}.
 Heath-Brown \cite{HB3} was the first to prove an asymptotic for the fourth moment (valid for a density one set of integers $q$), later extended by Soundararajan \cite{Sou3} to all integers.
-In an important work, Young \cite{You} further sharpened the fourth moment asymptotic to have an error term that was a power saving over the main term.
+In an important work, Young \cite{You} in 2011 further sharpened the fourth moment asymptotic to have an error term that was a power saving over the main term for a prime modulus $q$.
+The power saving error term established by Young was later improved by Blomer et al \cite{BFKMM}.
+The asymptotic for this family was later extended to a general modulus $q$ by Wu \cite{Wu}.